oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

 ### 3. Have the `run()` method return a `PCollection` of `JobRunResult`s

-* In English, this means that **the job _must_ report _something_ about what occurred during its execution.** For example, this can be the errors it discovered or the number of successful operations it was able to perform. **Empty results are forbidden!**
+-   In English, this means that **the job _must_ report _something_ about what occurred during its execution.** For example, this can be the errors it discovered or the number of successful operations it was able to perform. **Empty results are forbidden!**

-  * If you don't think your job has any results worth reporting, then just print a "success" metric with the number of models it processed.
+    -   If you don't think your job has any results worth reporting, then just print a "success" metric with the number of models it processed.

+-   `JobRunResult` has two fields: `stdout` and `stderr`.
+They are analogous to a program's output, and should be used in a similar capacity for jobs -- put problems encountered by the job in `stderr` and informational outputs in `stdout`.

-* `JobRunResult` outputs should answer the following questions:
+-   `JobRunResult` outputs should answer the following questions:

-  * Did the job run without any problems?
+    -   Did the job run without any problems?
 How and why do I know?
-  * How much work did the job manage to do?
+    -   How much work did the job manage to do?
-  * If the job encountered a problem, what caused it?
+    -   If the job encountered a problem, what caused it?

 Our job is trying to report the total number of states across all explorations, so we need to create a `JobRunResult` that holds that information.
 For this, we can use the `as_stdout` helper method: